makkenagithub/12-Gitlab/README.md

 While creating runners, we have linux, macos, windows as runners platform.
 For windows, we need to use powershell to execute the commands provided by gitlab.

-While registering the runner, we can provide docker as executor and there, we ened to give docker image name.
+While registering the runner, we can provide docker as executor and there, we need to give docker image name.
 FOr eg: assume we have given ubuntu:latest as image.
 So ubuntu becomes default image.

 We can change this image as below in the pipeline
 ```